 Finding the Best Places to Retire Since 2006!

-Although there is no town on Callawassie Island, there is a waterfront golf community with 717 town homes and single family homes.
+Although there is no town on Callawassie Island, there is a gated waterfront golf community with about 500 town homes and single family homes of 700 planned.
 It, too, is called Callawassie Island, and it shares the island with the ruins of an old sugar mill.
-Developed primarily during the 1980s and 1990s, the community boasts a gated entry, 27 holes of golf, two clubhouses, six tennis courts, two swimming pools, two restaurants, fishing and shrimping docks and more.
+Developed primarily during the 1980s and 1990s, the community boasts 27 holes of golf, two clubhouses, six tennis courts, two swimming pools, two restaurants, fishing and shrimping docks and more.
 Residents also have access to 33 lagoons, three parks, one butterfly garden and three rookeries.
 Many an afternoon is spent canoeing or kayaking through the quiet waters of the Sound.
 The River Club dock has deep water access for those seeking more adventure.

-Callwassie Island (the island) is a Community Wildlife Habitat, so certified by the National Wildlife Federation, and more than 200 homeowners are officially certified as Backyard Habitats.
-The people who live here are very protective of the island, its ecoloy and its wildlife.
+Callwassie Island (the island) is a National Wildlife Habitat, certified by the National Wildlife Federation, and a Certified Audubon Cooperative Sanctuary.
+More than 200 homes are officially certified as Backyard Habitats.
+The people who live here are very protective of the island, its ecology and its wildlife.

 Callwassie Island (the community) is the essence of Lowcountry coastal living.
 Homes are tucked under tall trees drapped in moss and many have a classic front porch.
-Some properties have a private boat dock.
-Others sit along a golf course.
+Some properties boast a private boat dock.
+Others sit along the golf course.

 Percentage of Population Age 45 or Better: 45%